testflows/TestFlows-WebSite/source/handbook/index.md

 tfs document run -i tutorial.tfd -o tutorial.md
 ```

-We know that the instructions in this article are correct as [testflows.texts] has executed them during
+We know that the instructions in this article are correct as [testflows.texts] has executed them during the
 writing of `tutorial.md` just like a technical writer would execute the commands
 as part of the process of writing a technical article.